paperless-ngx/paperless-ngx/docs/setup.md

     ```

 4. Follow steps 3 to 8 of [Docker Setup](#docker_hub).
 When asked to run
-    `docker-compose pull` to pull the image, do
+    `docker compose pull` to pull the image, do

     ```shell-session
-    $ docker-compose build
+    $ docker compose build
     ```

     instead to build the image.